Welcome to the wonderful public library in Newfields, NH.

-The Mission of the Paul Memorial Library is to enhance, enrich, and engage the residents of Newfields and to nurture the community spirit in a warm and welcoming environment that is open to all.
+To enhance, enrich, and engage the residents of Newfields and to nurture the community spirit in a warm and welcoming environment that is open to all.

-- Audiobooks – books on CD
+- Audiobooks (Books on CD and digital downloads through Overdrive)

-- Three Public Access Computers and laser printer
+- Three public access computers and laser printer

 - Free Wi-Fi

-- Photocopying, Faxing services and Scanning services
+- Photocopying, faxing services and scanning services

 - A quiet space for reading